-- (a) Exchange shall implement, and make available to Clearing Members and Trading Privilege Holders, risk control mechanisms in a form and manner prescribed and provided by the Exchange. - (b) Risk control mechanisms may be set by FIRM code, Contract and/or match capacity allocation depending upon the applicable risk control.
-Risk control settings applicable to a Contract apply to all expirations or series, as applicable. - (c) The risk control mechanisms made available to Clearing Members shall enable a Clearing Member to set risk control parameters for Trading Privilege Holders in relation to Orders submitted to the Cboe Digital Trading System with FIRM codes that are linked to a clearing number for that Clearing Member.
+(a) Exchange shall implement, and make available to Clearing Members and Trading Privilege Holders, risk control mechanisms in a form and manner prescribed and provided by the Exchange.

+- (b) Risk control mechanisms may be set by Customer Account Reference (CAR), product, and/or Contract depending upon the applicable risk control.
+Risk control settings applicable to a product apply to all expirations or series, as applicable. - (c) The Exchange will make available to Clearing Members risk control mechanisms that enable a Clearing Member to set risk control parameters for Trading Privilege Holders in relation to Orders submitted to the Cboe Digital Trading System. .
+Clearing Members are required to obtain access to and utilize the risk control mechanisms that the Exchange makes available for use by Clearing Members.
+The Exchange may make available to Trading Privilege Holders risk control mechanisms that enable the Trading Privilege Holder to set risk control parameters within the parameters that may be set by the Trading Privilege Holder's Clearing Member.